Hecht-Lancaster & Buzzell Music: Demise

 Calyork Music's final known registry is listed on September 23, 1958, with three Steve Karmen songs.
 Although the copyrights and royalty collections remained active, no new works were published under that company, with Hecht-Lancaster & Buzzell Music taking on all new publishing.
 The Hecht and Lancaster Companies started having interpersonal issues in early 1959, resulting in an announced hiatus from the film business in April 1959.
 In July 1959 Harold Hecht and Gloria Buzzell separated.
 This may have caused friction between Hecht and the Buzzell family.
 Both of these factors played against Hecht-Lancaster & Buzzell Music.

 On October 20, 1959, Loring Buzzell suffered a fatal heart attack.
 Following this, few additional songs were published by Hecht-Lancaster & Buzzell Music.
 The exceptions include the theme songs for the Hecht-Hill-Lancaster Productions film Summer of the Seventeenth Doll and four songs co-written by widowed Lu Ann Simms and family friend Jaye P. Morgan.
 The final material published by the firm was Dimitri Tiomkin's soundtrack of the Hecht-Hill-Lancaster Productions film The Unforgiven, which was filled under the modified company name Hecht & Buzzell Music, Inc., as the film production company had dissolved by then and the three partners had gone their separate ways.
 Hecht & Buzzell Music was managed by Harold Hecht and Lu Ann Simms.

 Simms took over the publishing companies following her husband's death and continued after Hecht's exit.
 By 1961, Calyork Music and Hecht & Buzzell Music's addresses were listed as 119 West 57th Street, New York City, which was Irvin Feld's business address, who also administered other notable music publishing firms like Desilu Music Corp.
 Calyork Music remained intact through BMI and continued to be administered by Feld.
 Hecht & Buzzell Music was however renamed, yet again, around 1965, this time to Colby Music, Inc., which made it easier to relate the company its existing British and European venture Colby Music, Ltd. Colby Music's address was listed care of Samuel Jesse Buzzell (Loring's father), 460 Park Avenue, New York.
 A deal was made with Richmond's Essex Music, Inc. to administer Colby Music, Inc. Many of the songs that had been previously recorded were re-issued on discs with updated publishing credits to Colby Music, which continues to administer the songs through ASCAP.

 Published works

-This list was compiled from the Catalog of Copyright Entries, Music from 1955–1960.
+This list was compiled from the Catalog of Copyright Entries, Music from 1955 to 1960.
 It is believed to be incomplete.